rhgrant10/acopy/README.rst

 * Solver can be customized via plugins
 * Has a utility for plotting information about the solving process
 * CLI tool that supports reading graphs in a variety of formats (including TSPLIB)
+* Support for plotting iteration data using matplotlib

 Credits
 -------